Select a division, or press the enter key on a division, to learn more:

 Deputy Commissioner, Division of Economic and Financial Opportunity

-As the Deputy Commissioner for Economic and Financial Opportunity for the NYC Department of Small Business Services (SBS), Kimberly Hardy manages a division committed to promoting equity and financial opportunity for minority and women owned businesses as well as other underserved businesses.
-The division is responsible for the City of New York's certification of Minority and Women-owned Business Enterprises (M/WBEs).
-In addition, the division offers technical assistance and capacity building programs to assist and strengthen businesses.
-Kim oversees units charged with compliance with equal employment opportunity, labor standards, and M/WBE mandates.
+Dynishal Gross is the Deputy Commissioner for the Division of Economic and Financial Opportunity (DEFO) at the NYC Department of Small Business Services (SBS).
+In this role, she oversees a dynamic team committed to promoting equity and financial opportunity for minority and women-owned businesses, as well as other underserved businesses.
+The division is responsible for the City of New York's certification of Minority and Women-owned Business Enterprises (M/WBEs) and other certifications.
+In addition, DEFO offers technical assistance and capacity building programs to assist and strengthen businesses.
+Dynishal oversees units charged with compliance with equal employment opportunity, labor standards, and regulatory mandates.

 Deputy Commissioner for Legal & Regulatory Affairs